 Showcase of paintings and sculptures

-Strong public engagement and footfall
+Strong public engagement and visitor footfall

 A powerful blend of art, culture, and national vision